nondejus/AwesomeUnityCommunity/README.md

 * [JSONFX for Unity3D](https://bitbucket.org/TowerOfBricks/jsonfx-for-unity3d)
 * [BitpackingTools](https://github.com/emotitron/BitpackingTools) - Bitpacking/serialization libraries used interally for Unity Store NetworkSyncTransform and TransformCrusher Assets.
 * [Knight Windjson](https://github.com/winddyhe/knight-windjson) - A Json Parser used in Unity3D engine.
+* [Unity Interface Reference](https://github.com/Cippman/Unity-InterfaceReference) - A serializable class that holds the reference to an interface.

 ### Logging <a name="logging"></a>